 How to organise a visit

-Details of 2017 visits will be announced at the end of January.
+Details of 2018 visits will be announced before the end of December 2017.

 To organise a Diplomats in the Classroom visit to your school please email diplomatsintheclassroom[at]dfa[dot]ie with the following information:

 - Name of the school and school address